danmbrown/city-of-whispers/Moves.md

 - You interrupt someone nearby to urge them to try it

 ### Get Something (Network)
 When you work your connections to get information, a service, a rare item, or access to a restricted location, say what you need and roll +Network.
+If you have a connection with the neighborhood, you may roll with advantage.

-Note: If coercing someone, use Apply Pressure instead.
+If coercing someone, use Apply Pressure instead.
 If bargaining, use Negotiate.

 - **12+** Get exactly what you want, or clear 1 Heat and pick 1 Compromise.
 - **10+** Mark 1 heat to get exactly what you want.
 Otherwise pick 1 Compromise.